TheM1ddleM1n/github-battleships/README.md

-# 🚢 GitHub Battleships!
+# 🚢 GitHub Battleships

-Welcome to **GitHub Battleships** — a turn-based game powered entirely by GitHub Issues and Actions/Secrets!
+Welcome to **GitHub Battleships** — a turn-based game powered entirely by GitHub Issues and Actions!

 Sink ships, climb the leaderboard, and flex your strategic genius — all from the comfort from your own GitHub Account!